Pouria-Rezaeii/rxjs-response-cache/README.md

 or changes infrequently during user browsing.

 By caching responses from RxJS GET method calls, this package ensures users won't hit unnecessary delays.
-When stale data is available, users will see it promptly, cutting down wait times and creating a seamless browsing experience.
+When stale data is available, users will see it immediately, cutting down wait times and creating a seamless browsing experience.

 #### Check the <a href="https://rxjs-cache-service-live-demo.vercel.app/"><u>Live Demo</u></a>